Construction projects: the legal structure: a quick guide

 Disputes on construction projects usually relate to:

 Construction disputes may be referred to adjudication by either party "at any time".
-Adjudication is the quick fire statutory construction dispute resolution mechanism (see Quick guide, Adjudication ( www.practicallaw.com/8-381-7429) ).
+Adjudication is a quick-fire statutory construction dispute resolution mechanism (see Quick guide, Adjudication ( www.practicallaw.com/8-381-7429) ).
 It is not compulsory to refer a dispute to adjudication, but one party cannot stop the other party from doing so.
 The parties cannot opt out of the statutory adjudication rules.

-If adjudication does not settle the dispute, the parties may use any method of commercial dispute resolution, including arbitration (common on international construction disputes) or litigation.
+If adjudication does not settle the dispute, the parties may use any method of commercial dispute resolution, including litigation or arbitration (which is common on international construction disputes).